 Why Do We Need Water Conservation?

 While it may not seem like a major issue at this time, water use is going to become increasingly important as our population continues to grow at an unprecedented pace.
-According to U.S. census data, the population of McAllen increased 22 percent in the last decade (2000-2010).
+The census of 2010 showed a McAllen population count of 129,87.
+That number has jumped to over 142,000, per recent estimates.
 Government agencies estimate that by 2050, the population of the Lower Rio Grande Valley will increase by 175 percent.
 There will be significantly more people needing access to clean water, and if we maintain the current rates of consumption, there just won’t be enough to go around.

 What is the Current Status?

-Effective April 1st, 2013, McAllen residents will be required to implement Stage 2 of the Water Conservation and Drought Contingency Plan.
+In July 2016, a three-year restriction on water usage was lifted.
+From April 2013 through July 2016, McAllen residents were required to implement Stage 2 of the Water Conservation and Drought Contingency Plan.
 Stage 2 requires that all McAllen citizens use water only during the hours of midnight to 10 AM and 6 PM to midnight on designated days for the specified zones.
-To view the current levels at Amistad and Falcon, please visit the International Boundary and Water Commission.
+Currently, McAllen is under Stage 1 of the Water Conservation and Drought Contingency Plan.
+Stage 1 is voluntary conservation.
+It is always in force unless a higher stage is required and enacted.
+Customers of the City utility during Stage One are requested to voluntarily limit the amount of water used to that amount absolutely necessary for health, business, and irrigation.
 For more information on water alert status and to view the City’s conservation and drought management plan, please click here.

 Water Conservation Facts